March 2023 Update:

 No contribution is too big or too small

-If you’re looking for new ways to participate in Green Deer that don’t require a considerable time commitment or planned large-scale cleanups, consider trying one of the following:
+If you’re looking for new ways to participate in the Spring Cleanup Campaign that don’t require a considerable time commitment or pre-planned large-scale cleanups, consider trying one of the following:

 - Pick up a single piece of litter every day for a month.

 - Once a week, bring a bag and gloves to pick up litter when you walk your dog or go for a run.
 Did you know that picking up litter while jogging is called plogging?
 Plogging is a great way to incorporate squats into your cardio workout!

 - Purposefully commit to pick up every piece of litter the wind blows onto your property all year long.

 - Light up social media with your #trashtag.